 Firstly, please could you tell us a little about how you came to work with Manning Global…

-In January of this year (2020), a good friend of mine sent me a post from Manning Global on LinkedIn, which stated they were looking for an Optical Network Engineer to work in Mexico.
+In January 2020, a good friend of mine sent me a post from Manning Global on LinkedIn, which stated they were looking for an Optical Network Engineer to work in Mexico.
 I sent my CV and now I am a proud Manning Global Engineer!

 When I finished my studies in the Colombian School of Engineering they got a request from Huawei for recently graduated English speaking engineers, so I sent my CV and got the job with Huawei one month later!
 I started as Optical Line Trainer for the Colombia office, then thanks to the development of the technology, I was moved to the regional department, delivering training for all the optical line equipment in the NLAR region.